ninjha01/hireme/README.md

 # Why Hire Me?

-I have a lot of empathy for experimental and computational biologists.

  - How many software engineers know what it's like to wake up a 4am to dose mice?
  - How many of them are [TripleByte certified](https://triplebyte.com/certificate/YAiPxpq)?
  - How many of those completed a Bachelor's + Master's in CS in 4 years?